Stein Latent Optimization for Generative Adversarial Networks: Proposed Method

 where $S_{\mathbf{z}} = \delta(\mathbf{z})_c \pi_c \Sigma_c^{-1} \left( \mathbf{z}-\boldsymbol{\mu}_c \right) \nabla_{\mathbf{z}}^{T} \ell(\mathbf{z})$, and $\gamma$ denotes the learning rate for $\Sigma_c$.
 Equation \ref{eq:sym} holds as $\Delta\Sigma_c = \frac{1}{2} E_q \left[ S_{\mathbf{z}} \right] = \frac{1}{2} E_q \left[ S_{\mathbf{z}}^{T} \right]$.
 Motivated by \citet{pmlr-v119-lin20d}, Equation \ref{eq:psd} ensures the positive-definiteness of the covariance matrix, which is proved by Theorem \ref{th:psd}. \begin{theorem} The updated covariance matrix $\Sigma_{c}'=\Sigma_{c}+\gamma\Delta\Sigma_{c}'$ with the modified update rule specified in Equation \ref{eq:psd} is positive-definite if $\Sigma_{c}$ is positive-definite. \end{theorem} Proof of Theorem \ref{th:psd} is provided in Appendix \ref{sec:psd_apndx}.

-We introduce a mixing coefficient parameter $\rho_c$ which is updated instead of the mixing coefficient $\pi_c$ to guarantee that the updated mixing coefficients are non-negative and summed to one. $\pi_c$ can be calculated using the softmax function (i.e., $\pi_c=\exp(\rho_c) / \sum_{i=1}^K \exp(\rho_i)$).
-Then, we can derive the gradient identity for the mixing coefficient parameter. \begin{theorem} Let $\rho_c$ be a mixing coefficient parameter, and the following gradient identity holds:
+We introduce a mixing coefficient parameter $\rho_c$, which is updated instead of the mixing coefficient $\pi_c$, to guarantee that the updated mixing coefficients are non-negative and summed to one. $\pi_c$ can be calculated using the softmax function (i.e., $\pi_c=\exp(\rho_c) / \sum_{i=1}^K \exp(\rho_i)$).
+We can then derive the gradient identity for the mixing coefficient parameter as follows: \begin{theorem} Let $\rho_c$ be a mixing coefficient parameter.
+Then, the following gradient identity holds:

 \end{theorem} Proof of Theorem \ref{th:rho} is given in Appendix \ref{sec:rho_apndx}.
-Since the gradients of the latent vector with respect to the latent parameters are computed by implicit differentiation via Stein's lemma, we obtain the implicit reparameterization gradients introduced in \citet{implicit}.
+Because the gradients of the latent vector with respect to the latent parameters are computed by implicit differentiation via Stein's lemma, we obtain the implicit reparameterization gradients introduced by \citet{implicit}.